-The WRC's mandate is to conduct research on water by determining needs and priorities for research, stimulating and funding water research, promoting the effective transfer of information and technology, and enhancing knowledge and capacity building in the water sector.
-Over the medium term, the commission will continue to drive research and enhance knowledge within the water sector.
+The WRC was established in terms of the Water Research Act of 1971 and is listed as a Schedule 3A public entity.
+The commission's mandate is to conduct research on water by determining needs and priorities for research, stimulating and funding water research, promoting the effective transfer of information and technology, and enhancing knowledge and capacity building in the water sector.
+Research is informed by government policies, needs and international trends.
+The WRC's total budget for 2019/20 was R332 million.